VFPX/Win32API/samples/sample_278.md

 Differently from the standard Clipboard Formats with constant numeric Ids, these two are linked to constant strings.

-Read the <a href="http://msdn.microsoft.com/library/default.asp?url=/workshop/networking/clipboard/htmlclipboard.asp">HTML Clipboard Format</a> article on the MSDN.
+Read the [HTML Clipboard Format](https://msdn.microsoft.com/en-us/library/windows/desktop/ms649015(v=vs.85).aspx) article on the MSDN.

 The Netscape 6 browser supports the ***HTML Format***.
 Its earlier version 4.75, and the Opera 5 -- both do not.
 So after all, this is how the application decides: to store or not to store.